android-la64/rust/src/tools/miri/README.md

   execution with a "permission denied" error being returned to the program.
   `warn` prints a full backtrace when that happen; `warn-nobacktrace` is less verbose. `hide` hides the warning entirely.
 * `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host so that it cannot be accessed by the program.
 Can be used multiple times to exclude several variables.
-On Windows, the `TERM` environment variable is excluded by default.
+The `TERM` environment variable is excluded by default to [speed up the test harness](https://github.com/rust-lang/miri/issues/1702).
+This has no effect unless `-Zmiri-disable-validation` is also set.
+* `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
+Can be used multiple times to forward several variables.
+This has no effect if `-Zmiri-disable-validation` is set.
 * `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.